DaliaBasa/Active-Directory/ActiveDirectory.md

 One of the most important aspects in a system is designing it in an efficient way, this applies to Active Directory as well.
 A good forest design could only be achieved after identifying the needs for the organization. </br>

 ### Single Forest
-A single Active Directory forest could be considered as a more simpler solution, it is the default mode.
+A single Active Directory forest consists of only one forest, therefore it could be considered as a more simpler solution, it is the default mode.
 Most business models if not all could fit into this model, it’s significantly cheaper to maintain only one forest. </br>
 Most documentation states that restricting yourself to one forest is the key to success.

 ### Multiple Forest
-The multi-forest model is a must in some organizations, this adds to the already complexed and thought topology.
+The multi-forest model consists of at least 2 forests and is a must in some organizations, this adds to the already complexed and thought topology.
 Managing multiple forests require more administrators (I.T) as well as more physical hardware.
 There are several reasons as to why you should use the multi-forest model: </br>
 - Organization acquisitions usually require some security boundaries </br>
 - Isolation needed due to constant forest schema changes or due to vast organizations with multiple forests that share only common resources whilst keeping the other resources isolated in a different forest. </br>
 - Many organizations are under strict regulations that require isolation between some departments. </br>